maxikfu/ProjectUrmary/README.md

 # ProjectUrmary
-This project uses VK API to help managing community in social network vk.com.
+This project uses VK API to help managing community in social network VK (https://vk.com).
 In this project I implemented next functionalities:
 1)	Publishing anonymously or not suggested posts from community members depending on their preference
 2)	Automatically posting Birthday wishes to community wall.